Women's outfitsmart casual

 Why it works

 Two pieces, multiple occasions.
 The turtleneck sweater brings solo or under a blazer — the silhouette quietly communicates confidence.
 The knit cardigan answers it — open-front merino or cashmere cardigan in a quiet colour.
-Monochrome against warm neutrals (white shirt, camel coat) is the editorial default.
+White or black against camel is the editorial default — the warm tone melts the starkness.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.